952-884-1868

 • Quarantine periods

-It’s important to note that obtaining a health certificate involves more than just a visit to your veterinarian.
+Obtaining a health certificate involves more than just a visit to your veterinarian.
 The certificate must be endorsed by the USDA, and the timing of obtaining and submitting this certificate is very specific.
 Failure to adhere to these timelines can result in travel delays or denial of entry for your pet.

 Microchip Requirement